VilsHub/vUX/README.md

     `<script type= "module" src="js/main.js" data-id="vUX" data-library-root="http://library.vilshub.com/lib/vUX/4.0.0/"></script>`

-4. Then start making use of the vUx module first by first importing using ES6 native import in the target script file, using the file name pattern **vUV-**.
+4. Then start making use of the vUx module first by first importing using ES6 native import in the target script file, using the file name pattern **vUX-modulefile.js**.
 Example is shown below:

     **main.js**